Live Oak School of Natural Healing

 The main goal of the Live Oak School of Natural healing is to produce the best and most rounded herbalists as possible.
 It is my goal that they understand the chemical, holistic, historical, and spiritual side of each plant we study.
 My goal with this school is to have the Master Herbalists that go onto have successful herbal practices be able to understand the allopathic system enough to be able to look at research, talk to physicians, and work with other healthcare and holistic practitioners to get the best care for their clients.
 The schools goals are simple and set us apart from other programs.
 Our goals are:

-1) The students will know the herbs, their Latin names, their chemical signature, history, contraindications, uses, the folklore and spiritual side of the plants.
+1) The students will know the herbs, their Latin names, their chemical signature, history, contraindications, uses, dosing, formulations, the folklore and spiritual side of the plants.

-2) The students will understand how the herbs work in the human body using modern anatomy, physiology and biochemistry.
+2) The students will understand how the herbs work in the human body using modern anatomy, physiology and biochemistry a system at a time using modern bio-process' and be able to overlay it with ancient TCM, and Ayurvedic teachings.

-3) The students will learn basic Western, Eclectic, Chinese, Ayurvedic methods of dis-ease recognition and treatment of imbalances.
+3) The students will learn basic Western, Eclectic, Chinese, Ayurvedic methods of dis-ease recognition and treatment of imbalances using facial diagnosis, pulse testing, tongue and ear assessment techniques.

-4) The students will understand allopathic diagnosis, how to look at lab results and how to apply modern data to holistic therapies.
+4) The students will understand allopathic diagnosis, how to look at lab results, understand holistic nutrition, and how to apply modern data to holistic therapies.

 5) The students will know how to make their own herbal medicines, create a formulary, and how to create individual treatment plans (including herbs, nutrition, and lifestyle changes)for their family and clients.